yasiryagi/helpdesk/roles/content-curators/README.md

   - If the license has specific requirements with it (e.g. "no derivatives" if [CC_BY_NC_ND](https://creativecommons.org/licenses/by-nc-nd/4.0/))
 - Suspected copyright violation
   - If it's not clear that the video is in violation, but this is strongly suspected by the Curator
-- Status change by owner without resolving issue
-  - If a video is `hidden` by a curator, and the channel owner makes it public again without correcting the issue described by the curators
 - Terms of Service violation
-  - If the video is in violation of other parts of the [ToS](https://testnet.joystream.org/#/pages/tos)
+  - If the video is in violation of other parts of the [ToS](https://play.joystream.org/legal/tos)

 #### Channels
 **When to (only) issue a `warning`:**
-- Missing artwork
-  - If the avatar or cover is missing, or just really poor, the channel can be `hidden`, or issued a `warning` (Council decides).

-**When to make a channel `hidden`:**
-- No videos
-  - If there are no videos, that is *not* `censored` or `hidden`, or simply no uploads to a channel that wasn't made very recently
-- Multiple infractions
+- Multiple warnings for videos
-  - If multiple videos are currently `censored` or `hidden`, and the owner has made no efforts to fix this
-- Recurring infractions
-  - The channel owner continuously uploads new videos requiring curation

 **When to `censor` a channel:**
 - Multiple or recurring *serious* infractions
   - If multiple videos are currently `censored` and the owner has made no efforts to fix this

-In this case, `limiting` the channel owners right to create new channels/videos may be required.
-As only the [Lead](/roles/content-curator-lead/README.md#increasing-or-decreasing-limits-for-members) can do this.

 ### Discretion